VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 modify, distribute or use them.

-**Intellectual property**: Legal rights to intellectual creations, such as software or plans for hardware.
+**Intellectual property**: Legal rights to intellectual creations, such as software artifacts or plans for hardware.

-**Open-access publication**: Efforts and initial steps required to make an open-source software or hardware available to the general public.
+**Open-access publication**: Action of making an open-source software or hardware available to the general public.

 **Maintainer**: Person responsible for performing all operations considered